SoftwareGuy/Ignorance/FAQ.md

 If you really need to break through restrictive firewalls, your best bet is to use some sort of Relay mechanism.
 As far as the firewall is concerned, it just sees it as a single connection.
 Mirror supports some relays that work well with Ignorance.
 For more information, check out the Mirror Discord.

-## Ignorance doesn't connect to the host.
+## Ignorance doesn't connect to the server that's hosting the game.

 - Check your firewall.
 Sometimes Windows Server instances will not report the firewall blocking the UDP connections, so you'll need to manually go through and open the UDP port in Windows Firewall.